williln/til/django_admin/add_search.md

 ## Searching across a ManyToMany relationship

 The `Fandom` model has `ManyToManyField` connections to other models, `Fandom` and `Ship`.
-To enable a user to search for `Fic` objects in the admin by the name of the connected `Ship` or `Fandom`, use whatever you have in the `related_name` attribute of the field and add the field name you want to searcch on after the double underscore.
+To enable a user to search for `Fic` objects in the admin by the name of the connected `Ship` or `Fandom`, use the field name you want to search on after the double underscore.

 Given these models: